A Fast Way to Get Started with Agent Development Kit on Google Cloud

 Gemini on Google Cloud, and launched the web UI.
 You also know how to modify

-the agent's configuration by editing the agent.py
+the agent's configuration by editing the agent.py and .env files.

 * * *